 - Move your loved one: If you suspect abuse or neglect, the first thing you want to do is remove them from the situation.
 Your loved one’s safety is the number one priority.
 This may mean that you need to take your family member home or move them to another care facility.

 - Report the abuse: It’s not enough to just move your loved one.
 If you suspect abuse, contact Adult Protective Services.
 You do not need proof to file a report.
 The state will investigate your claim and take necessary action.
-By reporting the abuse you hold the care facility accountable and may help keep other residents safe.
+By reporting the abuse, you hold the care facility accountable and may help keep other residents safe.

 - Contact an experienced nursing home abuse attorney: Florida has laws in place to protect its residents.
 The Nursing Home Residents’ Bill of Rights outlines the rights each facility must afford to every resident.
-When a nursing home violates these rights they may face state, criminal, and civil consequences.
-An experienced personal injury attorney at the Dolman Law Group can help you file a claim to help you recover damages related to your loved one’s abuse.
+When a nursing home violates these rights, they may face state, criminal, and civil consequences.
+An experienced personal injury attorney at Dolman Law Group can help you file a claim to help you recover damages related to your loved one’s abuse.

 Abuse Has Serious Consequences

 Florida takes allegations of abuse seriously.
-The state recently made changes to help alert potential residents of serious care violations.
+The state recently made changes to help alert potential residents and their families of serious care violations.
 If your family has experienced abuse or neglect, you may be eligible for financial compensation.
 These funds can help you find an appropriate care facility and help cover the cost of any treatment necessary as a result of the abuse.

-The amount of compensation will vary case by case, but may include:
+The amount of compensation will vary case by case but may include:

-Medical bills: Abuse and neglect can lead to serious medical issues.
+- Medical bills: Abuse and neglect can lead to serious medical issues.
 In any case of abuse, your loved one may benefit from psychological counseling.
 The costs associated with the treatment of your loved one’s injuries are generally included in a nursing home abuse case.
 These costs may include medical transportation, doctor visits, surgeries, medication, and assistive devices.

-Actual economic damages: In the case of financial abuse, there may be an actual financial loss that can be accounted for.
+- Actual economic damages: In the case of financial abuse, there may be an actual financial loss that can be accounted for.
 A personal injury case can help you recover this loss.

-Pain and suffering: Abuse can leave both physical and emotional scars.
+- Pain and suffering: Abuse can leave both physical and emotional scars.
 After abuse, your loved one may suffer from chronic physical pain or have trouble coping with the abuse.
-Pain and suffering covers both physical and emotional distress including anxiety, depression, and PTSD.
+Pain and suffering covers both physical and emotional distress, including anxiety, depression, and PTSD.

-Loss of enjoyment: When abuse changes your ability to participate in activities you enjoy it can affect you in a variety of ways.
+- Loss of enjoyment: When abuse changes your ability to participate in activities you enjoy, it can affect you in a variety of ways.
 Personal enjoyment activities have a great impact on a person’s physical and emotional health.
 When abuse or neglect limit’s your loved one’s ability to do things they enjoy, they may be eligible for compensation.

-Punitive damages: The court does not always award punitive damages, but in the case of egregious abuse or neglect, they may find it appropriate.
+- Punitive damages: The court does not always award punitive damages, but in the case of egregious abuse or neglect, they may find it appropriate.
 Punitive damages are meant to punish the defendant for their behavior to prevent them from doing it again.
 While it is not meant as an “award” to the plaintiff, it does go to the pleading party.